ADA-CTP/EmploymentReady/README.md

 ## Project Description
 ### Problem Statement
 Have you ever been rejected for a role?
 The tech job market is extremely competitive.
-With the copious amounts of technologies that are available in conjunction with other variables such as education and even location it might be difficult to understand the hireability of a candidate from the employer’s perspective or even understand what skills employers want to see in a candidate from an applicant's perspective.
+With the copious amounts of technologies that are available in conjunction with other variables such as education and even location, it might be difficult to understand the employability of a candidate from the employer’s perspective or even understand what skills employers want to see in a candidate from an applicant's perspective.

 ### Our Solution
 EmploymentReady can predict the possibility of employment given some information.
 We intend to help job applicants, like yourself, understand your employability and increase it with recommendations for skills.
 (Currently only for software developer roles) <br>

-**Predictive Modeling**: We utilized a 70k+ dataset of software developer job applicants to train and develop a predictive model that assess the employability of new applicants for software developer role based on their profile attributes and current skill set.
+**Predictive Modeling**: We utilized a 70k+ dataset of software developer job applicants to train and develop a predictive model that assesses the employability of new applicants for software developer roles based on their current skill set.
 Applicants can understand their employability for the role.
 Organizations can prioritize candidates more efficiently. <br>

 **Feature Analysis**: By analyzing the dataset, our model shows the top skills that are most important for the software developer role.
 Applicants can prepare more efficiently for the qualifications of the role.
 Recruiters can gain insights into the key attributes and qualifications that contribute most significantly to a candidate's employability.
 This information can guide the development of effective job descriptions and candidate evaluation criteria.